Miroslavetsh/Miroslavetsh/README.md

 * 🔥 I’m interested in Web Development
 * 🌱 I’m using React with TypeScript
 * ⚙️ Also I like NextJS (SSR based on React)
-* 🖥️ I always use Vercel with it's serverless funtions for deploying
+* 🖥️ I always use Vercel with it's serverless functions for deploying